Nicca42/Ethereum/Educational/Vyper/README.md

 ```

 ### Variable Data Types
-Declaring a variable:
+Variables are by default private, and need to be explicitly marked public if you wish them to be viewable outside the contract.
+Making a variable automatically creates a getter for the function.

 ```
+# Declaring a private variable:
 # variableName: <variable data type> i.e:
-storedNumber: uint128
+storedNumber: uint256

+# Declaring a public variable
+# variableName: public(<variable data type>) i.e:
+storedPublicNumber: public(uint256)

+# Public getter of the function:
+contract.storedPublicNumber()
 ```

 In order to reference a variable of the contracts, the keyword `self` must be used.
 I.e

 In order to reference a variable within the contract, you must use the keyword `self`, i.e `self._variableName`.

+Note that when using `msg.sender`, the function being called externally with have the address of the user, but if a function is called from within that function, the `msg.sender` will then be the contract.

 | Variable type | Description | Members |
 |:-------------:|:-----------:|:-------:|